nmanumr/nmanumr.com/src/content/projects/rabbito.md

 featured: true
 ---

 A cloud base serverless architecture for the blogging system of Rabbito.
 This system handles blog posting, blog creating, and blog templates.
 There were multiple templates designed exclusively for Rabbito.
-For example, this blog uses an objex template: rabbito.blog/objex.